 His campaign for the Ouse Valley and Ringmer ward - five villages in the East Sussex countryside to the North East, East and South East of Lewes town - effectively began in November when the local party decided to target the county division which is just slightly larger than the district ward.

 He came a relatively close second in that election on May 4th this year, beaten by a Liberal Democrat by 107 votes.
 The Conservative was pushed into third place.

 "I think one of the key things we got right was not being too anti-Tory.
 We want voters who normally vote Conservative to vote for us, so we concentrated on the positive things I was doing for the area.
 Our message all the way through has been 'Johnny gets things done'."

 "Local people know that that's true because we told them in newsletters.

 "Obviously the people we have been specifically helping know that already but the others don't know unless you tell them."

 Johnny also puts a lot of his success down to the organisational abilities of his campaign manager Zoe Nicholson.

 "She had been a member for some time and initially came on board just to organise volunteers to come and help, but she ended up organising the whole campaign and did a very good job."

-Meanwhile in Staffordshire, Cannock Chase Green Party won its second seat on the district council - Stuart Crabtree (in the centre of the right hand picture) beat the Conservative candidate in the Hednesford South ward by 513 votes to 311.
+Meanwhile in Staffordshire, Cannock Chase Green Party won its second seat on the district council - Stuart Crabtree (in the centre of the bottom picture) beat the Conservative candidate in the Hednesford South ward by 513 votes to 311.

-He joins Paul Woodhead, (on the left in the right hand picture) founder of the local Green Party, on Cannock Chase council.
-Paul was elected to Hednesford South ward in the May 2016 after a year-long campaign.
+He joins Paul Woodhead, (on the left in the bottom picture) founder of the local Green Party, on Cannock Chase council.
+Paul was elected to Hednesford South ward in May 2016 after a year-long campaign.